Skip to main content

 Prompt 1

-This prompt is a standard “Why This College?” essay.
-It’s a very common, traditional essay archetype.
-Before you begin writing, be sure to check out CollegeVine’s guide to writing the “Why This College?” essay for in-depth tips and examples!
-Also be careful not to copy and paste another essay you wrote for a different college and just change the name.
+This is a standard “Why This College?” prompt.
+It’s a very common, traditional essay archetype, but that doesn’t mean you should just copy and paste another essay you wrote for a different college and change the name.
 There might be some similarity due to colleges’ competitive resources, but you want to ensure that your response is clearly tailored to Scripps.

 To begin thinking about what you’re going to write, you should do some research into the college if you haven’t already.
 Explore the programs, student organizations, faculty, and institutes to find things that resonate with you.
 The prompt is asking why you have chosen this college, so it’s important to establish how Scripps will align with your personal academic and extracurricular interests.
 Finding programs or extracurriculars that pique your interest and catch your eye will make writing with specificity much easier.